 Polls and surveys can also drive engagement during your webinar.
-They can be used at any time and here are multiple settings to suit a range of purposes.
-Those surveys can be used as icebreakers at the beginning of the webinar to make everyone comfortable.
+They can be used at any time and have multiple settings to suit a range of purposes.
+Polls can be used as icebreakers at the beginning of your webinar to make everyone comfortable.

 Surveys can be useful to gain valuable feedback.
-We suggest using a survey at the end of your presentation as a way to gain feedback on what your audience thought about the content of the your presentation, find out whether your audience would like more information about you or your organisation, see what improvements can be made for future events and discover whether learning objectives were met.
+We suggest using a survey at the end of your webinar as a way to gather feedback on what your audience thought about the content of your presentation, your presentation style, and whether they would like more information about you or your organisation.
+It’s always a good idea to see what improvements can be made for future events and discover whether learning objectives were met.

 A webinar presentation needs to be prepared to be perfect.
-It is easy to forget that webinars are live video presentation which means that you need to behave like a presenter on TV.
-This means that you need to know how to behave on camera or on webcam to me more specific.
+It is easy to forget that webinars are live video presentations which means that you need to behave like a presenter on TV.

 In terms of background it is better to avoid presenting in front of a window since the light is going to disturb the image.
-Try to avoid busy patterns or dangly jewellery which can distract a viewer.
+Try to avoid busy patterns or dangly jewellery which can distract your viewers.

-Don’t forget to rehearse the webinar with your slide deck at hand in order to test the webinar software and get a good grip with the controls and features.
+Don’t forget to rehearse the webinar with your slide deck in order to test the webinar software and get a good grip with the controls and features.

 Create great webinars thanks to our team of experts.
 If you need any help, please reach out on 1800 733 416.
-Webinars.com.au is an Australian hosted company that manages around 50 webinars for all type of companies.
+Webinars.com.au is an Australian hosted company that manages 200 managed webinars per month.